KamleshTechuz/git_automate/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-A special thank you to all the contributors who helped make this Git Automation Script possible.

 ## Questions or Feedback

 If you have any questions or feedback, feel free to reach out.
 You can find my contact information in the repository.